Robust Aggregation for Federated Learning

-Note that the corruption model in \eqref{eq:setup:corruption_model} precludes the {\em Byzantine setting}, which refers to the worst-case model where a corrupted client device $k \in \mathcal{C}$ can behave arbitrarily during both the \textit{LocalUpdate} procedure, as well as the \textit{SecureAggregate} procedure.
-In this setting, it provably impossible to design a Byzantine-robust iterative secure aggregate (in the sense of Def.~\ref{def:setting:secure_agg}).
+The corruption model in \eqref{eq:setup:corruption_model} precludes the {\em Byzantine setting}~\cite[e.g.,][Sec.
+5.1]{kairouz2019flsurvey}, which refers to the worst-case model where a corrupted client device $i \in \mathcal{C}$ can behave arbitrarily, such as for instance, changing the weights $\beta_i\pow{r}$ or the vector $w_i$ between each of the rounds of the iterative secure aggregate, as defined in Definition~\ref{def:setting:secure_agg:iterative}.
+It is provably impossible to design a Byzantine-robust iterative secure aggregate in this sense.
 The examples listed above highlight the importance of robustness to the corruption model under consideration.

-We compare the various corruptions in terms of the capability of an adversary required to induce a desired corrupted update in Table~\ref{table:corrupt:example}.
+Table~\ref{table:corrupt:example} compares the various corruptions in terms of the capability of an adversary required to induce the corruption.